 Middle Temple, called 2010, College of Law Birmingham: BVC, Keele University: LLB

-Haroon is currently instructed on a noting brief for one of the largest ever Construction Industry and Sub-Contract labour frauds with over 20 defendants resulting in 3 trials due to the sheer size.
-The case involves a sophisticated conspiracy to cheat the Revenue of Income Tax, Corporation Tax and National Insurance Contributions.
+Haroon began his career at the bar with Rowchester Chambers.
+In his first six he was instructed on a noting brief for one of the largest ever Construction Industry and Sub-Contract labour frauds with over 20 defendants resulting in 3 trials due to the sheer size.
+The case involved a sophisticated conspiracy to cheat the Revenue of Income Tax, Corporation Tax and National Insurance Contributions.
 The case has been classified as a VHCC (Very High Cost Case).

-As a pupil at Rowchester Chambers, Haroon has assisted in a wide range of cases.
-He has assisted counsel on drafting Judicial Reviews Grounds and Submissions for country guidance cases.
+As a member at Rowchester Chambers, Haroon has assisted in a wide range of cases.
+He is experienced in drafting Judicial Review Grounds, Permission to Appeal and Submissions for country guidance cases.

-Prior to commencing pupillage Haroon worked in a solicitors practice as a paralegal.
+Prior to coming to the bar Haroon worked in a solicitors practice as a paralegal.

 Haroon is fluent in various different languages including Urdu, Punjabi and Mirpuri.